18

 Conclusion

-The article presents three ways calculation of Sagitta - the height of the hill surface of the earth between the two antennas.
+The article presents three ways calculation of sagitta - the height of the mound of the earth's surface between two antennas.

-For a stable radio communications on VHF, it is necessary to raise both antennas to a height of S, plus radius of the Frenle zone.
+For stable radio communication on VHF, it is necessary to raise both antennas to a height of s, plus the Fresnel zone radius.

 rfren

-where D is the distance in km, F is the frequency in the MGC,
+where d is the distance in km, f is the frequency in MHz,

-For example, for a distance of 40 km and frequency 145 MHz
+For example, for a distance of 40 km and a frequency of 145 MHz

-An increase in the heights of the installation of the transmitting and receiving antennas to the radius of the Frenel zone reduces losses when transmitting a radio signal, since the main path of the radio signal is more complete and the signal is not subject to reflection from the obstacle.
+Increasing the installation heights of the transmitting and receiving antennas by the radius of the Fresnel zone reduces losses during radio signal transmission, since the main path of the radio signal is more complete and the signal is not subject to reflections from obstacles.

-Below is a table of Sigitta and Fresnel Zone zones for various distances between antennas.
+Below is a table of sigitta and Fresnel zone for various distances between antennas.

-Since the use of masts above 10-20 meters is impossible in radio amateur practice, radio amateurs for long -term communication on VHF carry out trips to nature - to the mountains.
-The maximum heights in the Leningrad region are about 100 - 170 meters.
-Thus, between the two hills or hills about 120 meters high, radio communications can be carried out in direct sight at a distance of 80 km.
-The mast height for 145 MHz is sufficient 6-7 meters, for 433 MHz - 4 meters, at a distance between correspondents of 80 kilometers.
+Since in amateur radio practice the use of masts higher than 10-20 meters is impossible, radio amateurs for long-distance communication on VHF carry out trips to nature - to the mountains.
+Maximum heights in the Leningrad region are about 100 - 170 meters.
+Thus, between two elevations or hills of about 120 meters in height, radio communications can be carried out in line of sight at a distance of 80 km.
+The height of the mast for 145 MHz is 6-7 meters, for 433 MHz - 4 meters, with a distance between correspondents of 80 kilometers.

 1 0.02 0.72 0.42 0.74 0.44